-What is the coffee bloom?
-When roasted coffee beans are made into grounds, the contained gasses are agitated and released more rapidly.
-And when very hot water comes into contact with these coffee grounds, they the gases are completely expunged, including carbon dioxide, and the infamous “bloom” is witnessed—a literal puffing up when the hot water hits and interacts with the grounds.
+When hot water comes into contact with fresh coffee grounds, the gases are released, including carbon dioxide, and you get the infamous “bloom”.
+This is the coffee blooming when the hot water hits and interacts with the fresh coffee grounds.

 There is a lot to learn about the coffee bloom and I am really excited to discuss more about this topic in detail.

 If you find your coffee to be a bit lacking lately, or sour, or flat, you may think your equipment needs a vinegar rinse, but actually after that tried and true help, we encourage you to try a coffee bloom to be sure your coffee brew is reaching its highest potential in your cup.

 Uninteresting, dull, flat, or even bad tasting coffee product can often be remedied through a remarkable and remarkably easy process that surrounds cool science with your coffee.

 When heat is applied to organic substances, often there are chemical changes.
 In the case of heat mixing with coffee beans during roasting, carbon dioxide is discharged from the roasted coffee beans and then a natural loss of the carbon dioxide.